 (f) Vehicles of individuals parking in lot 16 (Herbert University Center lot) who have business in the Herbert University Center and are not University employees or students.

-(g) Vehicles of guests visiting Alumni Hall who are parked in the designated “Guest” parking area of lot 60 (Alumni Hall lot).

-(h) Vehicles of specific guests of the Admissions Department who are designated by the Admissions Department and parked in the “Reserved for UNF Special Guest” spaces of lot 53 (Hicks Hall lot).
+(g) Vehicles of specific guests of Departments parked in spaces designated by “Reserved for UNF Special Guest”

 (6) Contractors and contractor personnel engaged in university construction projects will be provided specific parking instructions.
 Any contractor who fails to comply with the parking instructions provided and parks outside of the specified areas will be subject to all parking requirements, including payment for and maintaining a valid parking permit.

 (7) Lot 16 (Herbert University Center lot) is only available for vehicles of individuals with business in the Herbert University Center.
 Vehicles of university employees or students with business in the Herbert University Center must maintain a valid parking permit to park in lot 16.
-Herbert University Center employees must maintain a minimum of a valid blue parking permit.
+Herbert University Center employees or students must maintain a minimum of a valid blue parking permit.

-(8) Each Faculty, Staff or Student at UNF may add up to five (5) vehicles, including motorcycles, to a virtual permit but only one (1) vehicle may be parked at UNF at any given time; otherwise, a citation will be issued to all vehicles parked at UNF.
+(8) Each Faculty, Staff or Student at UNF may add up to five (5) vehicles, including motorcycles, to a virtual permit but only one (1) vehicle may be parked at UNF at any given time; otherwise, a citation will be issued to all vehicles registered to the virtual permit parked at UNF.
 Each Faculty, Staff or Student may purchase a second parking permit.
 The second permit is limited to the Gray permit category or a motorcycle permit.

 III.
 PARKING PERMIT FEES, STYLES, DISPLAY REQUIREMENTS, REPLACEMENTS AND REFUNDS